Logo

 User-mode drivers provide an interface between user applications and other operating system components such as kernel-mode drivers.
 A printer driver is an example of a user-mode driver.

 Kernel-mode drivers are executed in the privileged kernel mode.
-Kernel-mode drivers are usually in the form of a chain formed during driver execution.
+They are usually stored in the form of a chain formed during driver execution.
 The location of each driver in this chain is defined by its task.
+In this article, we’ll focus on kernel-mode drivers.

-Figure 1 below represents a simplified model of such a query for disk-based input-output (I/O).
-A user app creates a query to read a file on the disk.
+Figure 1 below represents a simplified model of such a query for disk-based I/O. A user app creates a query to read a file on the disk.
 This query passes through a chain of drivers, each of which processes incoming and outgoing packets.

 Simplified model of a driver query from a user application